-Describe: (a) the MCOs and/or health plans that furnish services under the provisions of $\S1915(a)(1)$ ; (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.

-The SMA and CMS contract with Coordinated Integrated Care Organizations (CICOs) for the provision of coordinated and integrated health care services under a federal financial alignment demonstration (MMP).
-Waiver participants who meet MMP eligibility criteria may choose to enroll.
-An additional route of access to waiver/MMP dual-enrollment exists through MMP members who become eligible for waiver participation.
-MMP membership is available in 44 of 46 state counties.
-The State anticipates offering MMP membership statewide by 2022.

-Initially during the demonstration, CICOs were required to contract with the SMA's existing waiver providers.
+The SMA and CMS contract with Coordinated Integrated Care Organizations (CICOs) statewide for the provision of coordinated and integrated health care services under a federal financial alignment demonstration (MMP).
+Waiver participants who meet eligibility criteria may enroll.
+Initially during the demonstration, CICOS were required to contract with the SMA's existing waiver providers.
 During the current phase of the demonstration, CICOs assumed contractual authority of all HCBS non-case management services, except (participant-directed) Attendant care.

-A capitated payment to CICOs accommodates all authorized waiver services monthly for MMP-enrolled waiver participants, as well as all additional Medicaid and Medicare benefits utilized by the participant/member.
-Payments to CICOs are provided through MMIS and are based on each individual's capitation rate group assignment.
-This assignment is communicated and verified between the State and CICO.
+CICO capitated payment covers all waiver services, as well as all Medicaid and Medicare benefits, for MMP participants.

+Payment to CICO is made through MMIS.
+Payments to CICOs are completed generally once a month based on each individual's capitation rate group assignment, which is communicated and verified between the State and involved CICO.